 The game’s premise is simple.
 An unidentified protagonist wakes up in an abandoned suburban home.
 From a first-person perspective, the player walks through its endlessly looping hallways, listening to horrible noises, finding themselves trapped in suddenly locked rooms, and encountering frightening monsters.
 The player is exposed to a terrifying setting that can be explored in the same amount of time as most games spend on their tutorials.
 This is a good thing.
 P.T. is so memorable, in part, because it never gets a chance to outstay its welcome.
 Though players can spend a long time trying to solve the game’s obtuse puzzles in order to trigger a final cutscene, the bulk of its audience will see everything there is to see in only a single, brief sitting.

-P.T.’s short playtime is unusual for videogames, horror titles included.
-Most often, developers seem eager to ensure that players don’t feel shortchanged by any game’s length, regardless of whether or not a brief runtime would benefit its vision.
+P.T.’s short playtime is unusual for video games, horror titles included.
+Most often, developers seem eager to ensure that players don’t feel shortchanged by any game’s length, regardless of whether a brief runtime would benefit its vision.
 Titles like Creative Assembly’s Alien: Isolation and Red Barrels’ Outlast are well crafted.
 They’re cleverly designed to offer great, foreboding atmospheres and intensely frightening moments.
 They’re also way too long for their own good.

 Horror is most effective when it keeps its audience on edge—when it refuses to allow them time to grow accustomed to their fear.
 An important element in accomplishing this is tightly controlled pacing.
 A work’s writer and/or director has to know how to not just introduce tension, but to control it by carefully amplifying and reducing its effect over the length of the experience.
 In videogames, as in every other type of horror media, this means that moments of terror have to be slowly developed through inactivity and only occasional exposure to the source of fear.
 If the player will eventually contend with a malicious ghost or a grotesque creature, they won’t be scared if they’re constantly having to fend it off.
 Instead, it’s more effective to spend more time anticipating seeing the creature than actually fighting it off (or running away).